kotoko/configs/firefox/Readme.md

 # Firefox profile

 This is initial configuration for firefox profile.
-It's addition to puppet script in folder void-linux-desktop but you can use on your computer too.
+It's addition to puppet script in folder void-linux-desktop but you can also use standalone on your computer too.

 ## Instruction